Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 • 10 References

-Jojoba oil benefits are most believable when the claims stay simple: this plant-derived liquid wax can help reduce moisture loss from dry skin, soften rough areas, remove oil-based makeup, and smooth dry or frizzy hair.
+Jojoba oil benefits are most believable when the claims stay simple: this plant-derived liquid wax can help reduce moisture loss from dry skin, soften rough patches, remove oil-based makeup, and smooth dry or frizzy hair.

 What is jojoba oil?

-Jojoba oil benefits at a glance
+Jojoba Oil Benefits at a Glance

 UseWhat the evidence supportsHow to think about it

-Dry or rough skinReasonable cosmetic use as an emollient and moisture-supporting ingredient.
-[Blaak & Staib, 2022]Useful for softness and comfort, especially in a fragrance-free product.
+Dry or rough skinReasonable cosmetic use as an emollient and moisture-supporting ingredient (Blaak & Staib, 2022)Useful for softness and comfort, especially in a fragrance-free product

 Dry skin and moisture support